The QCD Scale Parameter from the Photon Structure Function: Numerical Analysis for the Extraction of

-While the QCD scale parameter ($\ol$) has a rather wide range of values around $\Lambda_{\overline{\textrm{MS}}}=200-400~\textrm{MeV}$, there are several ways of finding $\ol$ by doing the calculation, fitting data from experiments, etc. \cite{lambda-val1,lambda-val2,lambda-val3,lambda-val4,lambda-val5} but no solid standard values have been reported.
-In this work, however, using the least-$\chi^2$ fit to the $Q^2$–dependence of our observable in the range $1~\mathrm{GeV}^2 \le Q^2 \le 10^4~\mathrm{GeV}^2$, we obtain an overall value \be \Lambda_{\overline{\textrm{MS}}}=365.1^{+43.5 {\rm MeV}}_{-53.1 {\rm MeV}}.\\ \ee The individual values of $\Lambda_{\overline{\mathrm{MS}}}$ extracted at fixed $Q^2$, a subset of which is shown in Table~\ref{table2}, fluctuate moderately around this central value and exhibit no clear systematic trend with $Q^2$ (we show only a few values of $\Lambda_{\overline{\textrm{MS}}}$ in Table \ref{table2} but we have many more calculated values of $\Lambda_{\overline{\textrm{MS}}}$ from $Q^2=1$ GeV$^2$ to $Q^2=10000$ GeV$^2$.).
-Evolving the coupling to the $Z$-boson mass then yields \be \alpha_S(M_Z,\Lambda_{\overline{\textrm{MS}}})=0.1146^{+0.0021}_{-0.0028}, \ee which is statistically compatible with the current value from Particle Data Group (PDG) (also in \cite{AKS,T-etal}), \be \alpha^{Ref}_S(M_Z)=0.1180 \pm 0.00079. \ee This is because the difference between the central values, which is $\Delta \alpha_S = 0.1180 - 0.1146 = 0.0034$, and the combined error is given by
+While the QCD scale parameter ($\lms$) has a rather wide range of values around $\Lambda_{\overline{\textrm{MS}}}=200-400~\textrm{MeV}$, and multiple methods exist for determining it-such as theoretical calculations and experimental data fit \cite{lambda-val1,lambda-val2,lambda-val3,lambda-val4,lambda-val5}-no universally accepted standard value has been established.
+In this work, however, we employ a least-$\chi^2$ fit to the $Q^2$–dependence of our observable within the range $1~\mathrm{GeV}^2 \le Q^2 \le 10^4~\mathrm{GeV}^2$, we obtain an overall value \be \Lambda_{\overline{\textrm{MS}}}=365.1^{+43.5 {\rm MeV}}_{-53.1 {\rm MeV}}.\\ \ee The individual values of $\Lambda_{\overline{\mathrm{MS}}}$ extracted at fixed $Q^2$ fluctuate moderately around this central value and exhibit no clear systematic trend.
+While Table~\ref{table2} displays only a representative subset, these values were calculated over a broad range from $Q^2=1$ GeV$^2$ to $Q^2=10000$ GeV$^2$.

+The scale parameter $\lms$ depends on the number of active quark flavors $n_f$.
+The value of $Q^2$ determine the appropriate $n_f$; for example, assuming a charm quark mass of 1.5 GeV, the choice $n_f=4$ is reasonable for $Q^2 >$ 9 GeV$^2$ to account for the quark pair production.
+Conversely, for $Q^2 < 9$ GeV$^2$, it is appropriate to set $n_f=3$.
+We exclude the region of $Q^2 < 1$ GeV$^2$ because the condition $\lms^2 \ll P^2 \ll Q^2$ is difficult to satisfy.
+Therefore, $\lms$ obtained in this work corresponds to $n_f=3,4,5$ depending on the $Q^2$ value.
+The final result is the average of all $\lms$ values.